Skip to content

 Electric Car Myths – How Bias And Prejudices Are Stopping The Development Of E-Mobility

 What are typical prejudices against electric cars?
 If you're looking for an answer to this question, you've come to the right place!
-The electric car is a sustainable alternative to conventional petrol or diesel cars and is becoming increasingly popular.
-Even though demand is growing, there are still many myths, clichés and false assumptions surrounding electromobility that are the subject of controversial debate and are literally slowing down acceptance in our society - and therefore also environmental and climate protection.
+The e-car is a sustainable alternative to conventional gasoline or diesel cars and is becoming increasingly popular.
+Even though demand is growing, there are still many myths, clichés and false assumptions surrounding electromobility, which are the subject of controversial discussions and literally slow down acceptance in our society - and thus also environmental and climate protection.

-In this article, I want to counteract any possible bias, tell you the most common electric car prejudices and debunk them one by one.
+With this article, I would like to counteract any possible bias, tell you the most common electric car prejudices and debunk them one by one.
 Let's go!

 1. Low range